vladhog/sieloader/README.md

 3. Run their installation scripts from install.txt (each line being executed in cmd)
 4. Making one invoker out of all addon files
 5. Done!
 You can load sieloader_addons.yaml from SIERRA root directory and all your addons will work!

+# License
+Sieloader © 2024 by Vladhog Security is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.